kyma-project/kyma/docs/application-connector/docs/08-04-register-secured-api.md

 To fetch the certificate and key encoded with base64, run this command:

 ```
-kubectl -n kyma-integration get secrets app-{APP_NAME}-{SERVICE_ID}
+kubectl -n kyma-integration get secrets app-{APP_NAME}-{SERVICE_ID} -o yaml
 ```

 >**NOTE:** Replace the `APP_NAME` placeholder with the name of the Application used to connect the external solution that is the origin of the API.
 Replace the `SERVICE_ID` placeholder with the ID of the registered service to which the API belongs.
 You get this ID after you register an external solution's service in Kyma.

-If the generated certificate doesn't meet your security standards or specific needs, you can use a custom certificate-key pair for authentication.
-To replace the generated certificate and key with a custom pair in Kyma, run this command:
+If the API you registered provides a certificate-key pair or the generated certificate doesn't meet your security standards or specific needs, you can use a custom certificate-key pair for authentication.
+To replace the Kyma-generated pair with your certificate and key, run this command:

 ```
 kubectl -n kyma-integration patch secrets app-{APP_NAME}-{SERVICE_ID} --patch 'data: